A sharpened Strichartz inequality for the wave equation: Proof of the lower bound in Theorem

 Combining Proposition~\ref{prop:main} and Lemma~\ref{lem:structure_lemma} we prove the lower bound in Theorem \ref{thm:main}. \begin{proof}[Proof of Theorem \ref{thm:main}] Since $\obold\in\Mrom$, we have that

 Assume for a contradiction that the lower bound of Theorem \ref{thm:main} fails.
 This would mean that there exists a sequence $\fbold_n\in\Hcaldot^\frac12\setminus\Mrom$ such that

-By homogeneity we can assume that $\norm{\fbold_n}_{\Hcaldot^\frac12}=1$, and so $\dist(\fbold, \Mrom)\le 1$.
+By homogeneity we can assume that $\norm{\fbold_n}_{\Hcaldot^\frac12}=1$, and so $\dist(\fbold_n, \Mrom)\le 1$.
 Then~\eqref{eq:seq_contradict} implies that $\StrichartzConstant^2\norm{\fbold_n}_{\Hcaldot^\frac12}^2- \norm{S_t\fbold_n}_{L^4(\R^{1+3})}^2\to 0$.
-By Lemma \ref{lem:structure_lemma} we obtain that $\dist(\fbold_n, \Mrom)\to 0$, and so that~\eqref{eq:seq_contradict} would contradict our local bound Proposition~\ref{prop:main}. \end{proof}
+By Lemma \ref{lem:structure_lemma} we obtain that $\dist(\fbold_n, \Mrom)\to 0$, and so that~\eqref{eq:seq_contradict} would contradict our local bound, Proposition~\ref{prop:main}. \end{proof}

 \begin{rem} The multiplicative constant $\frac13\StrichartzConstant^2$ in Proposition \ref{prop:main} is the optimal one for the local bound.
 However, the argument by contradiction just presented does not give the optimal constant for the global bound.
-We conjecture that the optimal constant should be $\frac13\StrichartzConstant^2$.\end{rem}
+Estimating such optimal constants is in general a hard problem; see for example~\cite[§1.1.1,~§2.5]{Dol21} for a survey of recent progress in the context of Sobolev inequalities.